edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     }
     }

-Here, we've defined an abstracted type called ``AuditLog`` to take advantage of EdgeDB's polymorphic type system.
+Here, we've defined an abstracted type called ``Auditable`` to take advantage of EdgeDB's polymorphic type system.
 This allows us to add a ``created_at`` property to multiple types without repeating ourselves.
 Also, abstract types don't have any concrete footprints in the database as they don't hold any actual data.
 Their only job is to propagate properties, links, and constraints to the types that extend them.

-The ``User`` type extends ``AuditLog`` and inherits the ``created_at`` property as a result.
+The ``User`` type extends ``Auditable`` and inherits the ``created_at`` property as a result.
 This property is auto-filled by the abstract type via the ``datetime_current`` function.
 The datetime is saved as a UTC timestamp.
-Type User also has an annotation field.
-Annotations allow us to attach arbitrary descriptions to the types.
 Along with the inherited type, the user type also defines a concrete required property called ``name``.
 We impose two constraints on this property—names should be unique and they can't be longer than 50 characters.

-Similar to the ``User`` type, we define an ``Event`` type that extends the ``AuditLog`` abstract type.
+Similar to the ``User`` type, we define an ``Event`` type that extends the ``Auditable`` abstract type.
 An event will also have a ``name`` property and a few additional concrete properties like ``address`` and ``schedule``.
 While ``address`` holds string data, ``schedule`` expects the incoming data to be formatted as datetime.
 An ``Event`` can also have an optional link to a ``User``.
 This user here represents the host of an event.
 Currently, we're only allowing a single host to be attached to an event.

 Build the API endpoints
 =======================

-The API endpoints are defined in the `app` directory.
+The API endpoints are defined in the ``app`` directory.
 The directory structure looks as follows:

 ::
     app